-If you are 18 years of age or older, we’re interested in having you join us.
-We also place a lot of mature travelers, looking for a different way to travel and connect with new people and explore different cultures.
-All we need to begin is for you to be a native English speaker and hold a passport from the EU, UK, USA, Canada, New Zealand, Australia, or South Africa.
+Are you 18 years of age or older?
+Please join us!
+We also place a lot of mature travelers looking for a different way to travel and connect with new people and explore different cultures.
+All you need to begin is to be a native English speaker and hold a passport from the UK, USA, Ireland, Canada, New Zealand, or Australia.

 Passionate, sophisticated and devoted to living the good life, Spain is at once a stereotype come to life and a country more diverse than you ever imagined.
 Food and wine are national obsessions in Spain, and with good reason.
 The touchstones of Spanish cooking are deceptively simple: incalculable variety, traditional recipes handed down through the generations, and an innate willingness to experiment and see what comes out of the kitchen laboratory.
 For all the talk of Spain’s history, this is a country that lives very much in the present and there’s a reason ‘fiesta’ is one of the best-known words in the Spanish language – life itself is a fiesta here and everyone seems to be invited.

 - A second home with new friends.

 - Your Spanish improves because of the immersion.
 You are now a local.

 - Your organizational and creative skills are put to the test.

 - You are helping your host family realize their goals of speaking English.
 You will make a lasting and sustainable impression.